-- consistent with the consolidated financial statements prepared for the same financial year; and - the Consolidated Annual Report contains information required by the Act on Accounting.
+- the other information given in the Consolidated Annual Report for the year 2020 is consistent with the consolidated financial statements prepared for the same financial year: and - the Consolidated Annual Report contains information required by the Act on Accounting.

 In addition, we will report whether we have identified any material misstatement in the other information in the Consolidated Annual Report in light of the knowledge and understanding of the Group and its environment that we have acquired during the course of the audit of the consolidated financial statements.